 French varies the structure in this one, alternating chapters between a murder investigation and flashbacks to the events leading up to the crime.
 The present track is a first-person point of view: Detective Stephen Moran, a supporting character from 2012’s Broken Harbors.
 Moran, now working in the Cold Cases department, receives a surprise visit from one of the witnesses in that case: Holly Mackey, the daughter of Detective Frank Mackey, a legendary figure from the Undercover department who featured in earlier books.
 Holly is now boarding at an all-girl’s school where, a year ago, a boy from the neighboring school was found brained to death on the school grounds.
 Holly delivers a piece of evidence from her school’s anonymous bulletin board that suggests someone may possess information that might solve this crime, which Homicide was unable to close.
 Moran takes the information to Antoinette Conway, the detective who first worked the case.
 Moran sees it as an opportunity to work his way out of Cold Cases and onto the Murder Squad, but Conway proves to be a challenging colleague to impress.
 Nonetheless, they team up and go to the school to investigate the new evidence.

-The day-long investigation alternates with flashbacks from the points of view of Holly and her three best friends — Julia, Selena, and Becca — fleshing out in well clocked, illuminating scenes the events leading up to the boy’s death.
+The day-long investigation alternates with flashbacks from the points of view of Holly and her three best friends—Julia, Selena, and Becca—fleshing out in well-clocked, illuminating scenes of the events leading up to the boy’s death.
 At the core of the the backstory is their intense friendship, which centers around mutual rule-breaking: in particular, their late-night adventures breaking out of the dorm to visit a glade on the grounds that, in their view, is practically enchanted.
-As these episodes unfold, the girls’ relationships to the murdered boy, but more importantly to each other, get more and more fleshed out, filling in the gaps of the renewed investigation.
+As these episodes unfold, the girls’ relationships to the murdered boy, but more importantly to each other, get more and more layered, filling in the gaps of the renewed investigation.